SİPER: Siper Block 1

-Siper Block 1 was originally planned as Hisar-U. However, after it was concluded that Hisar-U could not meet Türkiye's long-range and high-altitude air defense missile needs with its current structure, it was decided to transform Hisar-U into a new missile family.
+Siper Block 1 was originally planned as Hisar-U. However, after it was concluded that Hisar-U could not meet Turkey's long-range and high-altitude air defense missile needs with its current structure, it was decided to transform Hisar-U into a new missile family.
 This missile family was named Siper and the name of Hisar-U was changed to Siper Block 1.
 Siper Block 1 was designed by adding a booster to the Hisar-O missile and some parts were modified.
 During the first firing test, which took place at the test range in Sinop, northern Turkey in December 2022, the SİPER Block 1 missile successfully demonstrated the ability to detect, track and hit a high-speed target aircraft at a range exceeding 100 km.
 It was announced that SİPER will be put into service within 2024.

-At the Defense Industry meeting held on 20 December 2022, it was decided that Türkiye would start mass production of air defense products.
+At the Defense Industry meeting held on 20 December 2022, it was decided that Turkey would start mass production of air defense products.
 SİPER successfully passed its final test on 13 May 2023, hitting a long-distance target.
 On 15 December 2023, a contract worth more than $1.5 billion was signed between Aselsan, Roketsan and Tübitak SAGE companies and the Turkish Land Forces and the Turkish Air Force for the mass production of Siper, Hisar and other air defense missiles.
 According to the contract, the mass production products of the Siper Block-1 and other air defense missile systems will be delivered to the Turkish Armed Forces between 2025 and 2029.
 Speaking at the contract ceremony, Turkish Defense Minister Yaşar Güler said that Siper and other defense products were produced domestically.
 Aselsan CEO Ahmet Akyol said that the production of Siper air defense systems continued in 2024.
 He also stated that the chips of the missiles, radars and other electronic parts were designed by them and thousands of these chips were produced.
 In October 2024 Siper Block-1 entered the inventory.
 It was announced that Siper Block-1 had undergone more than 100 launching tests.
 On 27 August 2025 a Siper system consisting of 10 vehicles was delivered to the Turkish Armed Forces at a ceremony attended by Erdoğan.
 It was later announced that a standard battery of a Siper Block 1 system consists of 14 vehicles.
 It was stated that the Siper Block 1 radar can detect enemy elements at a range of 500–600 km and that mass production is underway as of September 2025.